Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Conclusions

 \section{Conclusions}

-The potential of multi-messenger astronomy will require coordination among many different elements to ensure we will optimally exploit the scientific potential of the incoming data set.
-In this context, it is paramount to develop machine learning methods with physically informed features in order to decrease the volume of data that requires human screening.
+The potential of multi-messenger astronomy will require coordination among many different elements to ensure we will optimally exploit the scientific potential of the incoming dataset.
+In this context, it is paramount to develop machine-learning methods with physically informed features in order to decrease the volume of data that requires human screening.
 In this stage, simulations can play an important role in guiding initial searches for rare events, whose amount of observed data is still very limited.

-In this work, we present one possible combination of these two important factors, by developing a feature extraction method based on perfect simulated light curves.
+In this work, we present one possible combination of these two important factors by developing a feature extraction method based on perfect simulated light curves.
 It can be used to select fast transients, including KNe, among others.
-This is the core of the kilonova module currently running within the \fink\ broker and has already produced interesting candidates, which have been scrutinized by the astronomical community of both, professional and amateur astronomers.
+This is the core of the KN module currently running within the \fink\ broker and it has already produced interesting candidates, which have been scrutinised by the astronomical community of both professional and amateur astronomers.
+Additionally, the way the model has been trained provides the possibility to incorporate feedback from the community to retrain the model.
+For example, we could re-run the active learning loop to train the model with correct labels from real spectroscopic observations.

-Despite the promising results presented in this work, we emphasize that this light curve-based classifier is just one stage of a complex system which will certainly lead us to more fast transient detections.
-In the future, we should also add to this system the cross-match with alert streams from other wavelengths, which will highly increase our chances of detecting rare fast transients, like KN.
+Despite the promising results presented in this work, we emphasise that this light-curve-based classifier is just one stage of a complex system that will certainly lead us to more fast transient detections.
+In the future, we should also add the crossmatch to this system with alert streams from other wavelengths, which will highly increase our chances of detecting rare fast transients, such as KNe.
 Given its expected increase in sensitivity and data volume, it is reasonable to expect that the likelihood of finding such transients within LSST will be much higher than the current odds with ZTF.
-Efforts like the one described in this paper will be paramount to guide our future discoveries.
+Moreover, LSST will have six broad-band filters which will cover a larger fraction of the wavelength spectrum than the current two filters available in ZTF, and thus we will have to adapt the model to this new situation by generating templates for each band separately, for example.
+Efforts such as the one described in this paper will be paramount to guide our future classifiers and enable discoveries.